TheresaLui/SelfHelpContent_v2/articles/microsoft.dbforpostgresql/dbforpostgresql-asc-performance-outofmemory.md

 ## **Recommended Steps**

-* Please suggest customer either to increase the overall RAM on the machine itself by upgrading to a larger instance OR to decrease the amount of memory that *work_mem* uses.
+* Please suggest customer either to increase the overall RAM on the machine itself by upgrading to a larger instance OR to decrease the amount of memory that *work_mem* uses
 * If customers have a number of short running queries that run very frequently and perform simple lookups and joins then maintaining a lower *work_mem* is ideal, in this case customers get diminishing returns by allowing it to be significantly higher because it is simply unused.
 If workload of customers is relatively few active queries at a time that are doing very complex sorts and joins then granting more memory to prevent things from spilling can give customer great returns.

 ## **Recommended Documents**